If you live in NSW you might not be aware that stealing a plant from someone else’s garden is actually a criminal offence.

 If you are convicted of any larceny offence it will show on your criminal record, which can make it difficult to travel in the future or work in certain types of employment, including security occupations, health care and with children.

-Can I get a section 10 dismissal or conditional release order for stealing plants?
+Can I get a non conviction order for stealing plants?

-A section 10 dismissal or conditional release order is a finding of guilt without a criminal conviction.
+A non conviction order is a finding of guilt without a criminal conviction.

-The magistrate will take a number of different factors into consideration when deciding whether or not to give you a section 10 dismissal or conditional release order, including your previous history, any mitigating circumstances that might have led to the offence, and the likelihood that you will reoffend in the future.
+The magistrate will take a number of different factors into consideration when deciding whether or not to give you a non conviction order, including your previous history, any mitigating circumstances that might have led to the offence, and the likelihood that you will reoffend in the future.

-Your criminal lawyer can advise you on whether you are likely to be able to get a section 10 dismissal or conditional release order in your particular circumstances, and apply for one on your behalf in court; so you will not have to say anything.
+Your criminal lawyer can advise you on whether you are likely to be able to get a non conviction order in your particular circumstances, and apply for one on your behalf in court; so you will not have to say anything.

 What are the defences to a charge of stealing plants from gardens?